Arya2917/Hotel_Booking/README.md

 # Hotel_Booking
 This repository consists of HCI Project Code.
-The project is Hotel Booking website...
+The project is Hotel Booking website.